The JAMCO Group constantly undertakes to respect the human rights of all persons in its business.

 We conduct various curricula toward improving corporate international competitiveness including overseas dispatch programs, training programs at language schools, e-learning and online English conversation.

-We are systematically conducting specialist education by each Group to acquire internal and official qualifications and specialist knowledge, skills, techniques, etc., as required for work.
+We are systematically conducting specialized skill education by each Group for our employees to acquire internal and official qualifications and specialist knowledge, skills, techniques, etc., as required for their work.

 We conduct training as called for with the objective of cultivating general and specialist knowledge in such areas as compliance and information security according to changes in various laws and ordinances, changes in societal conditions and business environments, etc.

-We are building programs for self-directed learning in self-improvement, including various types of remote education and e-learning contributing to individual career enhancement and skills improvement.
+We are building programs for self-directed learning in selfdevelopment, including various types of remote education and e-learning contributing to individual career enhancement and skills improvement.

 In recent years, we have been focusing on promoting the following two points in human resource development: